Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

 A question which is closely related to the determination of physical consistency conditions on the CB geometry is: What part of the $\cN=2$ SCFT data (primary operator spectrum and OPE coefficients) can be deduced from knowing the CB geometry?
 The obvious part of the answer to this question is that the spectrum of dimensions of the Coulomb branch operators can be read off from the scale-invariant CB geometry, and the web of RG flows among different fixed point theories can be read off from their deformations.
-Less obviously, the flavor symmetry of the theory is determined by the geometry of the CB deformation.
-As we will explain here, the flavor symmetry is uniquely determined by the facts that the Weyl group of the flavor symmetry is a symmetry of the family of deformed CBs, and that the central charges of gauge $\U(1)$-neutral BPS sectors span the flavor root lattice.
-Finally, following the method of Shapere and Tachikawa \cite{Shapere:2008zf}, we show in \cite{Argyres:2015ccharges} that the deformed CB geometry together with information about the action of the flavor symmetry on certain maximal mixed Coulomb-Higgs branches can be used to determine the conformal and flavor algebra central charges.
-The Higgs branch data can be deduced from S-dualities, and is also tightly constrained by RG flows.
-In all the rank-1 cases, the chiral ring structure of the mixed and Higgs branches turns out to have a particularly simple form.